 Tim O’Brien qualified and worked as a chartered accountant before a career of over thirty years in the metals and petrochemicals industries.
 This involved a wide range of commercial and financial roles including at board level.
-In recent years he developed and championed transformation of governance and risk management in Shell’s Downstream business.
-Since 2013 he has been a lay trustee of Kings College students’ union where he chairs the audit and risk management committee.
+In recent years, he developed and championed the transformation of governance and risk management in Shell’s Downstream business.
 His interests include both collecting art and trying to improve his own drawing skills, opera, theatre, Russian and running.

 Alan Merkel, BA, Legal

-Alan was a partner in the solicitors firm of Edwin Coe, based in Lincoln’s Inn, in its litigation department.
-He retired from practice in 2015, but continues to work there one day a week, doing internal auditing.
-He is a volunteer at the London office of War Memorials Trust, and does outdoor conservation work on Hampstead Heath and at Kenwood for Heath Hands, of which he is currently a trustee.
-He also attends a monthly drop in centre for asylum seekers.
+Alan Merkel was a partner in the solicitors firm of Edwin Coe, based in Lincoln’s Inn, in its litigation department.
+He retired from practice in 2015 but continues to work there one day a week, doing internal auditing.
+He is a volunteer at the London office of War Memorials Trust and does outdoor conservation work on Hampstead Heath and at Kenwood for Heath Hands, of which he is currently a trustee.
+He also attends a monthly drop-in center for asylum seekers.